king-technologies/.github/profile/README.md

 * [Project Initiator](https://github.com/king-technologies/Project-Initiator): Start your project with Single Command
 * [Kaushal](https://github.com/king-technologies/kaushal): App for Brain training, Focus on Aptitude, Mental & Speed Math.
 Project
-* [Kaushal](https://github.com/king-technologies/virtual-assistant): Virtual Assistant like a bit of Jarvis, where you can interact it with voice and perform the task very fast and easy

 ## Get involved